ImageMagick/Usage-Markdown/basics/index.md

 Users could specify the small list of numbers in ANY of these forms, but typically which form is used depends on the operation the argument is being used for.

-The first few is typically used for the specification of a rectangle of specific size and location, or just a offset for some purpose.
+The first few is typically used for the specification of a rectangle of specific size and location, or just an offset for some purpose.
 Offsets are always decoded to different numbers, those on either side of an 'x' in the string.
 That is a "`+X+Y`" is always decoded as a 3rd and 4th numbers while it flags that the 1st and 2rd are undefined (or zero).

 The last few forms will allow up to a maximum of 5 possible input values, and are typically used for specifying a value for each of the standard RGBKA image channels.